yielda-game/yielda-game.github.io/_posts/2022-09-21-glowing-review.md

 ---
 title: "A Glowing Review"
-excerpt: "Play any free ponziFarm testnet preview game and win an ETH, MATIC, or AVAX income stream from the very next mainnet game!"
+excerpt: "This is an amazing endorsement from one of the top analysts in the GameFi space!
+Also a word of caution: time to re-brand."
 header:
   teaser: /assets/images/review.png
 categories: